 LVT is typically stone-inspired and often comes in 12×12 and 12×24 inch tiles.
 The best vinyl plank flooring brands will attach prefabricated mock-grout for added realism.

 WPC vs. SPC

-Wood Polymer Composite (WPC) and Stone Polymer Composite (SPC) are two popular types of rigid vinyl plank (or tile) flooring.
+Wood Polymer Composite (WPC) and Stone Polymer Composite (SPC) are two popular types of rigid core luxury vinyl flooring.
 The “wood” and “stone” in WPC and SPC refer specifically to their core or base layers.

-WPC incorporates fine, filtered sawdust called “wood flour” into its core layer to increase soundproofing, comfort, and insulation.
+WPC flooring incorporates fine, filtered sawdust called “wood flour” into its core layer to increase soundproofing, comfort, and insulation.
 Generally, WPC is better for domestic use.
 And you don’t need to worry about waterproofing—the sawdust is encased in the vinyl.

-SPC has the same idea, but the core contains limestone instead of wood.
+SPC flooring has the same idea, but the core contains limestone instead of wood.
 SPC is thinner and more rigid, making it great for high traffic areas and commercial applications.
 Think an SUV on a showroom floor, or a retail cart laden with books—SPC is perfect for uses like that.

 Let’s put it this way.
 Have you looked into the cost of installing carpet vs. laminate?
 Vinyl plank is cheaper than both.
 In fact, vinyl can be more affordable most other types of flooring—it just depends on which product you choose.